Your flowers are exploding with color as they enjoy their moment in the sun before winter.

 Many reasons support composting for a smaller carbon footprint.
 Though the reasons are hard to quantify in terms of saved dollars or reduced carbon output, you can be sure that the effort and money involved will end up saving you cash and helping the environment in the long run.

-The first task is to build or buy a compost bin, which come in all sorts of inexpensive recycled rubber compost forms.
+The first task is to build or buy a compost bin, which comes in all sorts of inexpensive recycled rubber compost forms.
 Some municipalities even give them away for free.
 I was able to pick up two nice 4-5′ circular bins at no cost.

 Every garden store carries several types of bins, from simple ones to expensive rotating containers for optimum composting that cost a few hundred dollars.
 Size does matter when it comes to composting, and you’ll want your container or heap to be between 3x3x3 and 5x5x5.
 If you go too small, you won’t allow an even amount of space for oxygen to flow through the plant matter, which helps it decompose.
 Best to err on the larger size because you’ll be amazed at how quickly the heap builds up and then shrinks down.
 I ended up graduating to a second bin after about a year.

 If I were making a new compost bin, I’d look in my garage for some pieces of wood or anything to serve as the walls of the structure.
 The key is to keep the compost well aerated, as this speeds up the decomposing.
-Check out yo arden center, too, because they may have broken pallets you can buy for a couple of dollars or even get free with a purchase.
+Check out yor garden center, too, because they may have broken pallets you can buy for a couple of dollars or even get free with a purchase.

 When I worked at a garden center in high school, we always had a stack of pallets in the back, which only served as an eyesore.
 Many avid gardeners would take them away for free.
 It’s a win-win situation.
 Once you build your container, it’s time to fill the compost.
 Composting is about aeration and balance.

 The two main ingredients of all composts are nitrogen and carbon.
 Nitrogen, or “green” waste items, range anywhere from food scraps to grass clippings.
-Carbon, or “brown” waste, includes items like dead leaves, newspapers and wood-chips.
+Carbon, or “brown” waste, includes items like dead leaves, newspapers, and wood-chips.
 Technically, you want one part green items to 25 parts brown.
 However, all of these guidelines are for optimizing your compost.
 It’s pretty easy to just throw in a bunch of waste products and let it do its thing.
 Tips On How To Compost Your Way To A Smaller Carbon Footprint Here’s a useful composting guide with details on what to compost and its benefits Some general guidelines and tips for composting,

 - Keep compost moist and prevent it from drying out.